 not have been convicted of a felony, unless voting rights restored

-Wyoming does not accept the National Voter Registration Form so please do not use our Voter Registration Tool to register to vote
+Wyoming does not accept the National Voter Registration Form so please do not use our Register to Vote Tool to register to vote

 Wyoming strongly prefers that people register to vote in person.